 This is all in addition to the scientific testimony that would need to be shown because the way that a service handles and reads DNA may be different than the way law enforcement handles and tests it to link people to crimes.

 We can help you understand the evidence that police may have and protect your rights in court.
-Contact the attorneys of Brassel, Alexander & Rice, LLC today for a free consultation to discuss your rights in a criminal trial.
+Contact the attorneys of Brassel Alexander, LLC today for a free consultation to discuss your rights in a criminal trial.